Last Updated: 8/6/2020

 So, there are three big requirements to keep in mind to determine whether a PPP loan may be forgiven:

 - Employers generally need to maintain their employee count and the amount of money they spend on payroll during the duration of the forgiveness period.

 If a PPP loan recipient doesn’t meet one of those requirements, the amount that can be forgiven will decrease.
 For example, if full-time equivalent employee headcount is not restored by December 31, 2020, there may be penalties (although there are a few exceptions, detailed below).
 We recommend talking to your bookkeeper or accountant to make sure you’re calculating your expenses correctly, but here’s more detail on how it works.

 How do you apply for loan forgiveness?

-The new SBA guidance gives business owners two options for calculating payroll expenses: 1) They can use the eight week period immediately following the issuance of the loan; or 2) If their pay periods don’t line up exactly with the date they received their loan, business owners may use the Alternative Payroll Covered Period, which begins the first day of the first new pay period following the PPP loan disbursement date.
+The new SBA guidance gives business owners two options for calculating payroll expenses: 1) They can use the Covered Period immediately following the issuance of the loan; or 2) If their pay periods don’t line up exactly with the date they received their loan, business owners may use the Alternative Payroll Covered Period, which begins the first day of the first new pay period following the PPP loan disbursement date.

-In its forgiveness application, the SBA offered an example that might be helpful.
+In its forgiveness application, the SBA offered an example for when the Covered Period may begin.
 If a borrower “received its PPP loan proceeds on Monday, April 20, and the first day of its first pay period following its PPP loan disbursement is Sunday, April 26, the first day of the Alternative Payroll Covered Period is April 26 and the last day of the Alternative Payroll Covered Period is Saturday, June 20.”
 The SBA has said that it considers payroll costs to be paid on the day that paychecks are distributed (or when the payroll-related ACH credit transaction occurs).

 While payroll expenses may be based on the Alternative Payroll Covered Period, businesses may also seek forgiveness for expenses related to mortgage interest, rents, and utilities.
-Any of these non-payroll expenses must be either incurred or paid within the eight week period immediately following the date the loan was disbursed — not the Alternative Payroll Covered Period.
+Any of these non-payroll expenses must be either incurred or paid within the Covered Period that begins immediately following the date the loan was disbursed — not the Alternative Payroll Covered Period.